soltanloo/soltanloo.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-description: BSc in Computer Engineering, University of Tehran.
+description: BSc in Computer Engineering from the University of Tehran.

 profile:
   align: right